MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 #### Determine whether application relies on scheduled jobs

 Scheduled jobs, such as Quartz Scheduler tasks or cron jobs, can't be used with App Service.
 App Service will not prevent you from deploying an application containing scheduled tasks internally.
-However, if the application is scaled out, the same scheduled job may run more than once per scheduled period.
+However, if your application is scaled out, the same scheduled job may run more than once per scheduled period.
 This situation can lead to unintended consequences.

 Inventory any scheduled jobs, inside or outside the application server.

-#### Determine whether the application contains OS-specific code
+#### Determine whether your application contains OS-specific code

-If the application contains any code that is accommodating the OS the application is running on, then the application needs to be refactored to NOT rely on the underlying OS.
+If your application contains any code that is accommodating the OS the application is running on, then your application needs to be refactored to NOT rely on the underlying OS.
 For instance, any uses of `/` or `\` in file system paths may need to be replaced with [`File.Separator`](https://docs.oracle.com/javase/8/docs/api/java/io/File.html#separator) or [`Path.get`](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Paths.html#get-java.lang.String-java.lang.String...-).

 #### Determine whether Tomcat clustering is used